frostebite/elastic-git-storage/README.md

-# flexible-large-storage - a git-lfs plugin
+# elastic-git-storage
+a git-lfs plugin that enables convenient use of the cheapest, easiest, fastest and most secure storage providers.
 > Forked from [lfs-folderstore](https://github.com/sinbad/lfs-folderstore) by Steve Streeting.

+## Batteries included
+Fast and easy to setup.

 > **No longer maintained**
 > Feel free to fork this repo if you like!